ecomfe/echarts-graph-modularity/README.md

     <img style="vertical-align: top;" src="https://github.com/ecomfe/echarts/raw/master/asset/logo.png?raw=true" alt="logo" height="50px">
 </a>

 Graph modularity extension will do community detection and partian a graph's vertices in several subsets.
-For each subset then assign a different color.
+Each subset will be assigned a different color.

 ![](./example/modularity.png)